ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Summary

 We have considered techniques to emulate keyboard and mouse devices with Arduino board.
 This emulator is controlled by the AutoIt scripts.
-Thus, it is possible to develop clicker bots with pixel analysis feature based on these techniques.
-Input device emulator allow us to avoid anti-clicker protection approaches, which are based on checking the keyboard state.
+It is possible to combine the pixel analysis feature of AutoIt together with the device emulation approach to develop more effective bots.This kind of bots are able to avoid anti-clicker protection approaches, which are based on checking the keyboard state.